int19h/jbomohi/dict/du'inxo/comments.md

 assigned to it, that binxo-1 ceases to exist whilst its components become the components of binxo-2 as this latter starts to exist.

+## 2020-11-27T09:09:56Z — Ilmen (comment 3611, on definition 72183, in reply to 3609)

+Re: Can you elaborate?

+Ilmen wrote:
+> {jaxycfa} (jai cfari) is another possible word form for {co'a ckaji}.

+With regard to ka-binxo, I now remember there's also {kaicfa}.